Best Cheap iPad iMore 2021

-When looking at the iPad (2018), it's important to note that many of the features on the newer (and more expensive) iPad Air 3 are available here.
+When looking at the latest iPad, it's important to note that many of the features on the more expensive iPad Air 3 are also available here.
 The similarities include the same 8-megapixel back camera with f/2.4 aperture and 1080p HD video recording with slo-mo video support for 720p at 240 frames per second (FPS).
 Both models also include Apple's second-generation Touch ID fingerprint sensor built into the Home button.
 Battery life is also similar; up to 10 hours of surfing the web and watching a video.

 - Apple Pencil support